Yilmazhb/Hospital-statistics-in-Germany/README.md

 ### Result:

 <img width="572" height="216" alt="Screenshot 2025-11-27 141715" src="https://github.com/user-attachments/assets/4ea0bcac-4492-4bc5-a1c4-765c5f7c13fe" />

+Although more women than men were treated overall (difference: 589,559 cases), the distribution across the individual clinical pictures is very uneven.
+The data underscores the need for gender-sensitive medicine that takes into account both biological differences and socio-cultural influences in prevention, diagnosis and therapy.

 # 5. What is the average age of patients for each diagnosis group?
 ```sql